red-hat-data-services/NeMo-Guardrails/docs/configure-rails/actions/action-parameters.md

 # Action Parameters

-This section describes the special parameters automatically provided to actions by the NeMo Guardrails toolkit.
+This section describes the special parameters automatically provided to actions by the NeMo Guardrails Library.

 ## Special Parameters